DanhKE6D/XBMC-Remote/README.md

      bring up the setting option menu.
   4. Touching the title bar of the nowplaying, playlist, media browsing list will bring up the option menu for that activity/controller
+  5. After spending considerate amount of time tracing through the logic of Media file browsing logic attempting to fix the problem with index out of bound error that caused "java.lang.ArrayIndexOutOfBoundsException: length=61; index=-1 at android.text.StaticLayout.calculateEllipsis(StaticLayout.java:740)" during file browsing.
+I finally found the problem in the titlebar.xml.
+It looked like android:ellipsize="start" causes random crash in certain device/directory structures. add the line android:singleLine="true" fixes the crashing problem!!!!